-• The child's wishes
+The child's wishes

 Systems should be in place for children to express their views and give feedback.
 Ultimately, all systems and processes should operate with the best interests of the child at their heart.
-However, this should not prevent safeguarding action being taken, for the child or children involved.
+However this should not prevent safeguarding action being taken, for the child or children involved.

-9. Record Keeping
+10. Record Keeping

 - Well-kept records are essential to good child protection practice.
-Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing on the schools safeguarding concern from (pink form).
+Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing on the schools safeguarding tool- CPOMS.
 If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy). - Child Protection records will record facts and not personal opinions.
-A body map will be completed if injuries have been observed.

-• Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
-If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL.
+A body map will be completed if injuries have been observed. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
+Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
+These will be given to the new DSL and a receipt of delivery will be obtained.